Client (Authorization Code Flow)

 That's a wrap for this second Lab.

-In the Lab 3 we continue to implement almost again an OAuth2 client but this time we are using another OAuth2 grant flow: The client credentials flow.
+In the we continue to implement almost again an OAuth2 client but this time we are using another OAuth2 grant flow: The client credentials flow.